 Winning without fighting sounds well and good, but also a bit like the old Bob Newhart skit, where the therapist simply yells “stop it!” as a cure.
 However, Sunzi is not about empty claims, but about demonstrating actionable solutions.
 The order of policy above has a directly proportional relation to the degree of actionable intelligence possessed.
 That is, the better the policy, the higher the degree of actionable intelligence required.

 Alliances may be public, but can often be made in secret or have secret content, that becomes clear only when it is too late to do anything about it.
-A great pop-culture example is the Game of Thrones season 1 Littlefinger double-crossing Ned Stark; by the time Ned learns of the Littlefinger/Cersei alliance, he’s already under arrest.
+A great pop-culture example is Littlefinger double-crossing Ned Stark; by the time Ned learns of the Littlefinger/Cersei alliance, he’s already under arrest (Game of Thrones, Season 1 – spoiler alert!).
 Although they require more intelligence to uncover and attack, dismantling alliances reduces the enemy fighting power, and may even prevent attacks entirely, by taking away key resources.
 While they may be secret, alliances come with a paper trail, and successful CTI operations can unearth them – along with their full content.